MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Introduction

-Building upon the above observations, we introduce scale and spatial Markovian assumptions into the vanilla next-scale prediction model and propose Markovian Visual AutoRegressive (MVAR) model for effective modeling of visual data priors.
-Instead of relying on all preceding scales to predict the current scale, as shown in Fig.~\ref{fig:intro}(a) for conventional next-scale prediction method~\cite{tian2024var}, we introduce scale-Markov assumption which models the transition probabilities between adjacent scales, as illustrated in Fig.~\ref{fig:intro}(b).
+Building upon the above observations, we introduce scale and spatial Markovian assumptions into the vanilla next-scale prediction model and propose \textbf{M}arkovian \textbf{V}isual \textbf{A}uto\textbf{R}egressive (\textbf{MVAR}) model for effective modeling of visual data priors.
+Instead of relying on all preceding scales to predict the current scale, as shown in \figref{fig:intro}\,(a) for conventional next-scale prediction method, we introduce scale-Markov assumption which models the transition probabilities between adjacent scales, as illustrated in \figref{fig:intro}\,(b).
 This design enables the learning of a scale-Markov trajectory with a parallel training strategy, significantly reducing GPU memory consumption and computational redundancy.
 In addition to the scale-Markov assumption, we further introduce a spatial-Markov constraint which confines each token's receptive field to a neighborhood of size \(k\) at its corresponding position.
-As depicted in Fig.~\ref{fig:intro}(c), the proposed spatial-Markov constraint further reduces the computational footprint of our model.
+As depicted in \figref{fig:intro}\,(c), the proposed spatial-Markov constraint further reduces the computational footprint of our model.
 Based on the above improvements, MVAR reduces the computational complexity of attention calculation from \(\mathcal{O}(N^{2})\) to \(\mathcal{O}(N k)\), enables training on eight NVIDIA RTX 4090 GPUs, and eliminates the need for KV cache during inference.
 Extensive experiments on ImageNet 256\(\times\)256 demonstrate the advantages of our model.
 Compared to the vanilla VAR model, our proposed Markovian constraints not only reduce memory and computational footprints for visual modeling, but also improve modeling accuracy by focusing on more important information.